jorge-real/Ball-On-Beam/README.md

 The GUI packages depend on the [gnoga](https://github.com/alire-project/gnoga) library.
 There are no other dependencies.
 Note that you can also use the simulator without the GUI, in which case it has no dependencies at all.

 ##  Data logging utility
 Even if you don't use the GUI, you can make *a posteriori* data analysis.
 Package CSV\_Logs, in folder```utils``` facilitates data logging to standard output or to a CSV file.
 The figure shows a plot obtained from a log file generated with this package.
-This control experiment in particular uses the ADC interface to the ball and beam system.
-It shows the raw ADC position values, the filtered position, the setpoint, and the beam angle applied from the control loop.
-With CSV\_Logs, you can log as many Float variables as your experiment needs.
+This control experiment in particular shows the response of a PD controller to an initial 100 mm step and then a 200 mm step at time 5 seconds.
+Since it uses the ADC interface to the ball and beam system, the raw position read from the ADC must be filtered to reduce noise.
+Some filtering is also applied to the output angle.
+The graph shows the raw and filtered position and angle values, as well as the setpoint.
+With CSV\_Logs, you log an unconstrained array of Floats with as many components as your experiment requires.

 ![Free fall](pd-step-response.png)